Etalium/turtlecoin/README.md

 ##### Prerequisites

-You will need the following packages: boost (1.55 or higher), cmake, make, and git.
+You will need the following packages: boost, cmake (3.8 or higher), make, and git.

 You will also need either GCC/G++, or Clang.